-- (1) Represents (i) restricted stock units granted on November 27, 2018, which vest in four equal installments on each of November 21, 2019, November 27, 2020, November 27, 2021 and November 27, 2022, (ii) restricted stock units granted on November 26, 2019, which vest in four equal annual installments with the first installment vesting on the anniversary date of the date of grant, (iii) restricted stock units granted on November 19, 2020, which vest in four equal annual installments with the first installment vesting on the anniversary date of the date of grant, and (iv) restricted stock units granted on November 18, 2021, which vest in four equal annual installments with the first installment vesting on the anniversary date of the date of grant.
-Restricted stock units represent a contingent right to receive one share of Common Stock upon vesting. - (2) Represents the closing price of \$4.41 per share of Common Stock on September 30, 2022.
+(1) Represents (i) restricted stock units granted on November 26, 2019, which vest in four equal annual installments with the first installment vesting on the anniversary date of the date of grant, (ii) restricted stock units granted on November 19, 2020, which vest in four equal annual installments with the first installment vesting on the anniversary date of the date of grant, (iii) restricted stock units granted on November 18, 2021, which vest in four equal annual installments with the first installment vesting on the anniversary date of the date of grant and (iv) restricted stock units granted on November 21, 2022, which vest in four equal annual installments with the first installment vesting on the anniversary date of the date of grant.
+Restricted stock units represent a contingent right to receive one share of Common Stock upon vesting.